web3ideation/ideation-market-w3i/README.md

 what about using external contracts with storage? that would set my appstorage to something else than position 0?

 what about having structs in my appstorage struct? can i add variables to those structs without messing up the whole storage layout? -> yes i can add variables in nested structs ✅

+Have my dev wallet the deployer seperated from the multisigwallet the owner (governance)

 reducing gas costs for executing functions:
 Facets can contain few external functions, reducing gas costs.
 Because it costs more gas to call a function in a contract with many functions than a contract with few functions.